michaelwenk/sherlock/README.md

 ## Compilation and Dependencies

 ### Compilation
-The package casekit (https://github.com/michaelwenk/casekit) has to be compiled and available in the local Maven repository.
+casekit (https://github.com/michaelwenk/casekit) has to be downloaded and compiled beforehand.

-This can be done by following command:
+Now add the jar file to the local Maven repository by following command:

 (note: replace "PATH/TO/CASEKIT-JAR-WITH-DEPENDENCIES" by the path to previously built casekit jar):